Pryłuki (Polish), Прилуки (Ukrainian), Прилуки – Priluki (Russian), פרילוקי (Hebrew), פּריłוקי(Yiddish)

-Ghetto was established for jewish people in the autumn 1941 in the building of school No.4 and street near it.
-All jews from ghetto was killed 20 May 1942 in Pliskunovka ravine.
+A ghetto was established for Jewish people in the autumn 1941 in the building of school No.4 and street near it.
+All jews from the ghetto were killed 20 May 1942 in Pliskunovka ravine.

-History of Priluki ghetto described in book of Vladimir Entin (ed.), Iosif Zeev ben Dov from Priluki (Jerusalem, 2006).
-There are only 2-3 paper copys of this book in Ukraine, I have photocopy, so if you will have some question you can contact.
+History of Priluki ghetto is described Vladimir Entin’s book (ed.), Iosif Zeev ben Dov from Priluki (Jerusalem, 2006).
+There are only 2-3 paper copys of this book in Ukraine but you can download it here.

 Old Jewish cemetery

-After 1974 jews used common cemeteries and jewish part of Noviy Pobut cemetery.
+After 1974 Jews used common cemeteries and thee Jewish part of Noviy Pobut cemetery.
 In 2010 Jews were allowed to use this cemetery again but no new burilas appeared here.